The Future is Flowing: Novel seawater Purification Techniques Research

 A Look at Emerging Seawater Purification Research

-The future of seawater desalination looks promising with innovative novel seawater purification techniques research on the horizon.
+The future of desalination looks promising with innovative novel seawater purification techniques research on the horizon.
 Researchers are exploring several promising avenues:

 Forward Osmosis: Embracing Natural Gradients